nuvibit/nuvibit.com/content/english/partners/aws.md

 image: "images/badge/aws-partner-select.png"

 # meta description
-description : "this is meta description"
+description : "We maintain a close working relationship directly with AWS to provide fast and expert support to our customers."

 # button link
 button_link: "#"